The Solent Forum

 Introduction

-There is high awareness of the potential impacts of boating on the water environment, especially as a result of campaigns managed by organisations such as the Environment Agency, the Royal Yachting Association and British Marine.
+There is high awareness of the potential impacts of boating on the water environment, especially as a result of campaigns managed by organisations such as the Environment Agency, and the Royal Yachting Association's Green Blue initiative.

 Initiatives